 - Be sure to fill your car gas tank before you arrive at the park.
 The nearest gas station is in Alamogordo, 13 miles away.

 Visiting White Sands National Park in New Mexico should be on everyone’s must see list for unique locations in the United States.
-Taking kids to the White Sands National Park was one of our favorite travel memories and was something we will never forget.
+Sledding at White Sands National Park was one of our favorite travel memories and was something we will never forget.

 Read Next: 17 Family Vacation Itineraries to Start Planning Today